-You can easily check a lot of your PC’s hardware information by using a nifty tool like CPU-Z.
+You can quickly check your PC’s hardware information using a nifty tool like CPU-Z.

-As you can see, our HP Pavilion gaming laptop is running 16 GBs of memory in a single-channel configuration.
+As you can see, our HP Pavilion gaming laptop is running on 16 GB of memory in a single-channel configuration.

 This is probably the reason for its rather sluggish performance in games.
 If you see Dual in the “Channel #” field, you are already running your memory in an optimal configuration.

-You can also watch the following video for checking if RAM is in Dual Channel mode or not:
+You can also watch the following video to check if RAM is in dual-channel mode or not: